Grzegorz96/millionaire-app-frontend/README.md

 ![logo frontend](https://github.com/Grzegorz96/millionaire-app-frontend/assets/129303867/1b1610c8-d435-47a3-92be-df9ce009fef5)
 # MILLIONAIRE.app

-MILLIONAIRE.app is my original project, a clone of the popular millionaires game show.
-The program allows users to take on the role of a millionaire player and compete with other players in the score ranking, thanks to the system of points.
-All operations using data in this application are performed through the proprietary API and database at pythonanywhere hosting.
+MILLIONAIRE.app is my original creation, a desktop application version, serving as a clone of the popular TV game show "Who Wants to Be a Millionaire."
+Users can take on the role of a player and compete with other participants in a points-based ranking system.
+All data-related operations are conducted through a dedicated API interface and a database.
+Additionally, the program is designed in such a way that upon user login, a session is automatically created, lasting until logout, program exit, or automatic expiration, ensuring convenience and security in using the application through the use of JSON Web Tokens.
 This program is written and optimized for Windows.

 ## Description of the modules

+The program consists of 6 modules, each of which plays a unique role in the functioning of the application.
+Below is a brief description of each module:

+Backend_requests.py:
+- The Backend_requests.py module is responsible for sending and receiving API requests.
+It serves as a connector to the backend, where validated data is sent to the server.

+Config.py:
+- The Config.py module contains global variables for the entire project.
+Enables the proper functioning of the program by providing global settings.

+GUI.py:
+- The GUI.py module is responsible for displaying graphics in the program.
+It initializes new graphic panels in the application and is the interface between the user and the program.

+Functions.py:
-The program consists of 6 modules and each of them is responsible for something else.
-The Backend_requests.py module is responsible for sending and receiving API requests, Config.py contains global variables for the entire project, GUI.py is responsible for displaying graphics in the program.
-The Functions.py module is the link between the GUI and Backend_requests and is used to perform various functions, this module catches the new access tokens returned and overwrites the expired access tokens with them in the user object, it is also responsible for validating the data entered by the user.
-Decides what to do with the entered data and what to do with the received data from Backend_requests.py.
-It also takes care of all login/logout and registration logic.
-Responsible for game logic, sounds and clock.
-This is a very important module in the whole program.
-User_class.py contains the user's class and the last Main.py is the executive file for all these modules.
+- The Functions.py module serves as a connection between GUI.py and Backend_requests.
+Intercepts new access tokens and overwrites expired access tokens in the user object.
+Responsible for validating user-entered data.
+Decides what to do with the entered data and how to proceed with the data received from Backend_requests.py.
+Manages the logic of login, logout, and registration.
+Responsible for the game logic, sounds, and clock.

+User_class.py:
+- The User_class.py contains the user class, which is used to create an object that stores user data.

+Main.py:
+- The Main.py module is a executive file for all these modules.
+Acts as a connector between individual modules.

 ## Features